Fast, convenient, and accessible from anywhere. It is how we want to receive services.

 Telemedicine apps features vary, that’s true.
 Still, there is a list of features patients and doctors would expect from the app.

-These are the most basic features a telemedicine app cannot do without.
+These are the most basic features required to create a telemedicine app.
 We suggest you spend time discovering your app features, as it will have a tremendous impact on your development time.

 How to Make a Telemedicine App